-Sixty decisions were made within the statutory 30-day time period; 20 decisions within an extended statutory 30-45 day time period; 10 decisions within 46 to 90 days; and five decisions in greater than 90 days.
-Of 95 access decisions made, 53 were made after mandatory extensions had been applied or agreed upon by the applicant.
-The average time taken to finalise requests in 20X1-X2 was 38 days.
-Of requests finalised, the average number of days (over or under the average statutory time period to decide the request) was two days (over).
+There were xxx decisions made within the statutory time periods.
+Of the decisions made outside time, xxx were made within a further 45 days and xxx decisions were made in greater than 45 days.
+A total of xxx FOI access decisions were made where access to documents was granted in full, granted in part or denied in full.
+XXX decisions were made after mandatory extensions had been applied or extensions were agreed upon by the applicant.
+Of requests finalised, the average number of days over / under the statutory time (including extended timeframes) to decide the request was xx days.